 Please note, threat classifications are often suggested by authors when publications fall between NZTCS assessment periods – an interim threat classification status has not been assessed by the NZTCS panel.

 - Conservation status of New Zealand indigenous vascular plants, 2017 .
 2018.
 Peter J. de Lange, Jeremy R. Rolfe, John W. Barkla, Shannel P. Courtney, Paul D. Champion, Leon R. Perrie, Sarah M. Beadel, Kerry A. Ford, Ilse Breitwieser, Ines Schönberger, Rowan Hindmarsh-Walls, Peter B. Heenan and Kate Ladley.
 Department of Conservation.
 Source: NZTCS and licensed by DOC for reuse under the Creative Commons Attribution 4.0 International licence.

 Previous conservation statuses

 2012 | Not Threatened

 Endemic.
 North Island, southern Kaweka Range only.
 South Island on Banks Peninsula, central and south Canterbury and Otago.

 A species of dry, exposed rocky ground, and cliff faces in montane to subalpine zones.
 Most commonly found growing in deep fissures and cracks within fractured greywacke cliff faces.

 Easily grown from fresh seed and division of whole plants.
 Needs a sunny free draining soil to flourish.
 Best grown in a pot.
 Dislikes humidity and prolonged wet conditions.

 Not commercially available.

-Previously considered a South Island endemic this species has just (2004) been recognised in the North Island from the southern Kaweka Range.
+Previously considered a South Island endemic this species was in 2004 recognised in the North Island from the southern Kaweka Range.